iCGY96/Model-Pivot/README.md

 # open-exchange
 open-exchange is a model conversion and visualization tool to help users inter-operate among different deep learning frameworks.
 Convert models between PyTorch and Tensorflow.
+IR is based on the National Information Technology Standardization ```Neural Network Representation and Model Compression Part 1: Convolution Neural Network``.

 ## Requirments
 - tensorflow==1.8.0